sandisz-d734m37/tea-sub-service/write_ups/work_log.md

 I'm used to the file structure and I especially like working with POROS

 I'll start by referencing another project that consumed an API.

+At this point, I've made and tested my Tea Facade, Service, and PORO